EDUCBA

 });

 The above example shows different ways of using the ng-model directive in the HTML view in an AngularJS application.
-We have taken various HTML elements to showcase the use of the ng-model directive in the HTML template.
-This directive is used with different input types such as checkbox, text, tel, email, etc. and also used for displaying selected value from a dropdown and textarea.
-We have considered an example of an Application form which has different field and different field validation will be done as the ng-model directive is used.
+Using the ng-model directive in the HTML template, we have taken various HTML elements to showcase.
+We have considered an example of an Application form with a different field, and field validation will be done as the ng-model directive is used.

 <input type="text" ng-model="companyName"/>

-This is an example of input type text with accepts all types of text i.e. alphanumeric with any characters and the input value is two way bound to ng-model companyName
+This is an example of input-type text that accepts all types of text i.e. alphanumeric with any characters, and the input value is two-way bound to ng-model companyName

 <input type="email" ng-model="emailId"/>